MicrosoftDocs/dynamics-365-project-operations/articles/expense/basic-expense.md

 ## Add an attachment

-You may have to provide the approved with additional documentation regarding your expense.
+You may have to provide the approver with additional documentation about your expense.
 You can attach a receipt in the timeline of the expense entry.
-To do this, select **Edit** and in the **Timeline** section, select the paperclip icon to attach your recipt.
+Select **Edit** and in the **Timeline** section, and then select the paperclip icon to attach your receipt.

 ## Recall a basic expense